Tiling finished, sealing shower enclosure advice?

 I would seal the internal wall corners from ceiling to tray and where the tile meets the tray, the whole way round. also seal where the shower door meets the wall and tray. persuming you have white grout then go for white silicon. take your time doing it.

-I would run a bead of silicone that compliments the grout colour up the inside of the shower and think about using a clear silicone to do the same on the outside or in places where you will find it hard to get a clean finish.
+I would run a bead of Silicon that compliments the grout colour up the inside of the shower and think about using a clear Silicon to do the same on the outside or in places where you will find it hard to get a clean finish.

 What grout was used?
-I always try to match the silicone to the grout colour, some brands do a huge range of different colours.
+I always try to match the Silicon to the grout colour, some brands do a huge range of different colours.

 Just recently sealed a cubicle and the instructions were to do the inside and outside of the vertical wall profile and the outside around the tray to the enclosure but not to seal the inside of the tray to enclosure so water can drain back into the tray.